cakecode021/abject-pen/README.md

 ### Lisence

 Copyright(c)2022, cakecode.
 All rights reserved.
-The Abject-Pen Program is licensed the Abject-Pen Program, Version 2.0.
+The Abject-Pen Program is licensed under the GNU General Public License, Version 3.0.

 | [link](#)